pinwheelovefaye/academic-kickstart/content/authors/admin/_index.md

 I am a Research Scientist in the [Biostatistics Group at KAUST](https://cemse.kaust.edu.sa/biostats).
 I am a statistician with research interest in demography and global health.

 I have been collaborating with UNICEF, specifically the [UN Inter-agency Group for Child Mortality Estimation](https://childmortality.org/), since 2012 on developing statistical models to estimate child and adolescent mortality disparities between sex, economic status, and place of residence.
-I have also been working with the [UN Population Division](https://www.un.org/development/desa/pd/) since 2013 on estimating and projection sex ratio at birth using Bayesian approaches.
+I have also been working with the [UN Population Division](https://www.un.org/development/desa/pd/) since 2013 on estimating and projection sex ratio at birth, age-specific fertility rates, and sex-specific adult mortality rates using Bayesian approaches.

 I have published in journals such as *Lancet Global Health*, *Proceedings of the National Academy of Sciences*, and *Annals of Applied Statistics*.